Vaiking374/rasputin/README.md

 # rasputin
-home credit default risk competition
+home credit default risk competition.
+This is useless. why do we exist ?